BUILDING A GYM BRAND: PART 1

 How will the coaches start and end each class?
 What sounds or scents will be part of the class experience?
 How do clients check-in or reserve a class in advance?
 Who greets them at reception, if anyone, and how should they make them feel upon arrival and departure?
 What are the coaches wearing in the gym everyday?
 What method do the coaches follow during personal training sessions?
 Will there be Small Group Training options available?

-If you are interested to learn more about becoming a Biofit affiliate please contact us using the form below.
+To learn more about Biofit’s gym design, architecture and consultants services please contact us using the form below.